Skip to main content

 Not all courses will be offered each semester.
 Courses are scheduled, however, such that full-time and part-time students will be able to complete the program in a timely fashion.

 We generally do not offer required courses or electives in the summer, but some of the elective courses offered in other departments are often offered in summer.
-With careful planning in conjunction with their adviser, students could fulfill certain program requirements (including the internship) during the summer.
+With careful planning in conjunction with their advisor, students could fulfill certain program requirements (including an internship) during the summer.

 Finances and Financial Aid